1. Organize Your Documents

 - Sign the loan documents.
 The notary will require that you have your picture ID with you.

 - Your loan will normally close shortly after you have signed the loan documents.
-On refinance and home equity loan transactions, federal law requires that you have three days to review the documents before your loan transaction can close.
-Purchase transactions do not have a three-day rescission period.
+On refinance and home equity loan transactions, federal law requires that you have three business days to review the documents before your loan transaction can close.
+Purchase transactions do not have a three business day rescission period.